-When searching for the best maintenance management solution, there are two viable options; a CMMS and EAM.
+When searching for a solution to your maintenance management requirements, there are two viable options; a CMMS and EAM.

 Depending on variables such as asset type, business size, and the scale of operations, each solution provides different functionalities and benefits to match an organisation’s maintenance requirements.